Skip to Content

 Education Providers

-Keep in mind: Course numbers will change, in preparation for the REALM Portal launch.
+In preparation for the RELAM Portal launch, course numbers will change.
 Education providers will receive new course numbers for all courses.
-The new numbers will be emailed to providers in the coming weeks.
-These numbers are necessary for updating course information online and within the continuing education (CE) posting system.
+The new numbers will be emailed to providers in early December.
+These numbers are necessary for updating course information online and within the CE posting system.

 Frequently Asked Questions